ayoayco/citasv2/README.md

 ## Components, Services, and Other Modules

+This section lists the different parts of the app.

+### Services

 Service Name| Definition | Files
 --- | --- | ---
 App Session Service | Service for session handling and storing data in cookies and the local storage | app.session.service.ts Citas API Service | Service for communication with the backend API.
-Has a method for each API endpoint and stores the API Base URL in a single variable for easy updates
+Has a method for each API endpoint and stores the API Base URL in a single variable for easy updates | citas.api.service.ts

+### Components

 Component Name | Definition | Files
 --- | --- | ---